harveybc/feature-extractor/README_visualizer (Carmencita's conflicted copy 2020-06-20).md

 It uses multiple output visualization plugins, each of which generate a new element in the feature-extractor dashboard views of the feature-extractor processes.
 By default uses output plugins for: real-time MSE plot during training and batch calculated MSE plot from the evaluation of a pre-trained feature-extractor on a validation dataset.

-The visualizer uses a JSON configuration file for setting the Web service parameters and the configuration of the input and output plugins.
+The data_logger uses a JSON configuration file for setting the Web service parameters and the configuration of the input and output plugins.

 ## Installation

-The component is pre-installed with the feature_extractor package, the instructions are described in the [feature_extractor README](../master/README.md).
+The component is pre-installed with the data_logger package, the instructions are described in the [data_logger README](../master/README.md).

 Additionally, environment variables must be set:

 * For Linux and Mac:

-> export FLASK_APP=feature_extractor/visualizer
+> export FLASK_APP=data_logger/data_logger
 > export FLASK_ENV=development

 * For Windows:

-> set FLASK_APP=feature_extractor\\visualizer
+> set FLASK_APP=data_logger\\data_logger
 > set FLASK_ENV=development

 ### Command-Line Execution